Best Car Insurance in Vermont for 2025 [Your Guide to the Top 10 Companies]

 Pros

-- Cost-Effective Premiums: Nationwide has competitive rates, with comprehensive coverage costing between $100 and $120 monthly, comparable to Vermont’s state average.
+- Cost-Effective Premiums: Nationwide has competitive rates, with comprehensive coverage costing around $120 monthly.

-- Huge Discounts: Nationwide insurance review highlights discounts of up to 40% with its SmartRide® program for safe driving and up to 20% in bundling insurance.
+- Huge Discounts: Our Nationwide car insurance review highlights discounts of up to 40% with its SmartRide program for safe driving and up to 20% for bundling insurance.

 Cons

-- Increased Pricing for High-Risk Drivers: Drivers with a history of collisions or accidents may pay $130 to $160 monthly premiums.
+- Increased Pricing for High-Risk Drivers: Drivers with a history of collisions may pay $130 to $160 monthly.

-- Limited Local Agent Availability: Fewer local agents are available nationwide in Vermont, which may restrict some policyholders’ access to in-person assistance and individualized care.
+- Limited Local Agent Availability: Fewer local agents are available in VT, which may restrict access to in-person assistance and individualized care.

 Compare Quotes From Top Companies and Save